Your Board Members Can Become “Door Openers.” Here’s How!

 2. Create contagious energy by removing the fear of soliciting.

 Your board members have to be happy, fired up and passionate.
-You have to get their mind-set right before they can make anything happen in the world.
+Help them get their mind-set right before they move forward.

-If they are embarrassed about what they are up to, then they put people off.
+If they are embarrassed about what they are doing, then they put people off.

 Great energy is catching – and awful energy is catching too.